pymupdf/PyMuPDF/docs/pixmap.rst

       * New in v1.17.3

       Return an image as a bytes object in the specified format using Pillow.
 For example `stream = pix.pil_tobytes(format="WEBP", optimize=True)`.
 Also see above.
 For details on other parameters see the Pillow documentation.

-If Pillow is not installed, an `ImportError` exception is raised.
+      .raises ImportError: if Pillow is not installed.

       :rtype: bytes